-Death Mother/ Life Mother: An anthropological contribution to the understanding of early emotional trauma
+Death Mother/ Life Mother: An anthropological contribution to understanding mother-infant dynamics

 The archetypal Death Mother as nature’s shadow